Introduction

 Smart TVs that Allow WiFi to be Disabled

 I have had good luck fully turning the onboard WiFi and Bluetooth off on all newer Sony smart TVs I have come across.
-However, in spring 2022, I found a persistent WiFi source in the lower right corner of a Sony smart TV, model XBR-70X830F.
+However, I found a persistent WiFi source in the lower right corner of one particular Sony smart TV, model XBR-70X830F.
 I had successfully disabled the onboard WiFi in Network, and Bluetooth in Devices, but I could not make this third RF signal disappear until I unplugged the TV.
-This was most disconcerting, considering that the client is electrically sensitive and I have had good luck with disabling wireless transmitters in other Sony smart TVs until this point.
 This shows that you always need to measure for yourself with an RF meter, particularly where you sit across the room from the TV, and determine if any lingering RF signals from your entertainment center are a problem for you.
+In that case, I recommended to the client that they plug their Sony TV into a remote outlet shut off device, which you will find in the parts list below.

-Also, even if you successfully disable WiFi and Bluetooth on your Sony smart TV, their remotes still emit a strong burst of RF every time you press a button.
+Also, even if you successfully disable WiFi and Bluetooth on your Sony or other brand of smart TV, their remotes still emit a strong burst of RF every time you press a button.
 That will be a problem for highly electrically sensitive people.
 If that is true for you, you can choose a newer TV that is not “smart” and does not have WiFi at all.
-Two models are listed below.
+See options below.

 Another option is to disable the Wi-Fi transmitter inside the TV, if you are handy with a screwdriver.
 There is a YouTube video of an individual who opened up the back of his Samsung TV and found the Wi-Fi module.
 He unplugged the wire to it, which disabled the radio frequency signal.
 That, unfortunately, voids the warranty of the TV set.
 However, if you follow his directions carefully and don’t damage the TV in the process, you should be fine (but don’t take my word for it.
 If you undertake that process, you must understand that you are doing so at your own risk and that I am not responsible for any damage or lack of operation that occurs).
 The YouTube link is here.